EngineerChris/prometheus-and-grafana-install/README.md

 - SSH to the Target instance (Server1)
 - Clone the project repo: `git clone https://github.com/EngineerChris/prometheus-and-grafana-install`
-- Navigate to the directory: `cd prometheus-and-grafana-install`
+- Navigate to the directory: `cd prometheus-and-grafana-install`  (MAY NOT BE NECESSARY)
 - Install Node Exporter: `bash install-node-exporter.sh`

 ## Check Access to Servers UI